makeitouthill/MVC-techBlog/README.md

 ## Usage {#usage}

-Once you visited url you can see main view, if you click on home, you are redirect to homepage url, when you click dashboard the application can't finddashboard.handlebars view.
+Once you visited url you can see main view, if you click on home, you are redirect to homepage url, when you click dashboard the application can't find dashboard.handlebars view.

 ## License {#license}